MatisseBE/LARA-Configurator/README.md

 # Walkthrough
 ## Set variables
-fileDef - Path to the TopskyAreas.txt file + list of area categories. !Make sure the TopskyAreas.txt file only contains your vACC's areas when running the file!
+fileDef - Path to the TopskyAreas.txt file !Make sure the TopskyAreas.txt file only contains your vACC's areas when running the file!
 Invite your neighbors to the project if they haven't already.😎

 vacc - Name of vacc